 The seeds have been sewn for the second coming of The Horrors.
 If water-cooler gossip is to be believed, promo copies of the new record permanently live in the office stereos of magazines, papers and websites everywhere.
 Everyone loves the band’s new sonic sound.
 Who’d have thought it?
 Well, very few, in fact.

 “I think we kind of expected that,” says Faris of the surprise being caused.
 “We know that people have preconceptions and, in some ways, part of the satisfaction about making a record like this is that people like that will probably be confused.
 We were just really excited to make it.
 We’d toured the first record for so long.
-In the first year of being a band, the first album was a documentation of our time writing whenever we could between doing shows, so when we finally got to the end of that touring cycle it really felt like it was time to get started writing, and we were really happy to do that.
+In the first year of being a band, the first album was a documentation of our time writing whenever we could between shows.
+When we finally got to the end of touring that record it really felt like it was time to get started writing again, and we were really happy to do that.
 It wasn’t in any way a chore.”

-“It was great,” continues Webb as Joshua Third appears with a saw and wonders off in search of some health and safety-flouting amusement.
+“It was great,” continues Webb, as Joshua Third appears with a saw and wanders off in search of some health and safety-flouting amusement.
 “The best thing about it was that we’d been waiting to get back into the studio for so long that we hid ourselves away in this place in Stoke Newington where we worked best and could come and go as we pleased.
 Even by the end of the sessions for ‘Strange House’ we’d started to branch out and take steps forward.
-Tracks like ‘Sheena’ and ‘Count In Fives’ were the first things we wrote as a group but then things like ‘Draw Japan’ and ‘A Train Roars’, almost 8 months later into being a band, we were already starting to explore different sonic ideas, and that set the pace of where we wanted to go.”
+Tracks like ‘Sheena’ and ‘Count In Fives’ were the first things we wrote as a group, but then with things like ‘Draw Japan’ and ‘A Train Roars’, written almost 8 months into being a band, we were already starting to explore different sonic ideas, and that set the pace for where we wanted to go.”

 Barrow was a wise substitution.
 His ear for industrial soundscapes – showcased on tracks like ‘Machine Gun’ from Portishead’s album ‘Third’ – sat side by side with Cunningham’s shrouded foundations, and he knew how to police the band’s creativity – “He’d definitely tell us when it was an idea too far,” says Webb – but no, he didn’t mould The Horrors into the band they are now, an opinion that detractors are already sharpening for battle.